-When I am satisfied with the title, I shoot a final frame and check for spelling, alignment and final image exposure.
+When I am satisfied with the title, I shoot one more test frame and check for spelling, alignment and final image exposure.

 I'm shooting the title sequence to be viewed backwards because it would be difficult to shoot it any other way.
 Just imagine the work involved draining every last drop of hot soup, then trying to arrange the messy pasta letters -- ugh!